To get a better understanding of the current state of employee engagement, we laid out some statistics for those who love numbers.

 6. 1 in 3 Professionals Cite Boredom as Their Main Reason to Leave Their Jobs

-According to a 2018 Korn Ferry Survey, the majority — 33 percent — of those changing jobs cite boredom and the need for new challenges as the top reason why they are leaving.
+According to a 2018 Korn Ferry Survey, the majority — 33 percent — of those changing jobs cite boredom and the need for new challenges as the top reasons why they are leaving.

 The second most common reason was the fact that the work culture didn’t fit the employee or their values, with 24 percent choosing this as their main reason.
 The quest for a larger salary came fourth, with only 19 percent choosing it as their main reason for leaving.